Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 in the following format:
 "Max Bonus: {max bonus points}."
 "The student has attended {student attendances} lectures."
-Round the bonus points at the end to the nearest larger number.
+Round the bonus points at the end tthe nearest larger number.
 Input / Constrains
-* On the first line, you are going to receive the number of the students – an integer in the range [0…50]
+* On the first line, you are going treceive the number of the students – an integer in the range [0…50]
 * On the second line, you will receive the number of the lectures – an integer number in the range [0...50].
 * On the third line, you will receive the additional bonus – an integer number in the range [0….100].
 * On the following lines, you will be receiving the attendance of each student.
 * There will never be students with equal bonuses.
 Output
-* Print the maximum bonus points and the attendances of the given student, rounded to the nearest larger number, scored by a student in this course in the format described above.
+* Print the maximum bonus points and the attendances of the given student, rounded tthe nearest larger number, scored by a student in this course in the format described above.

 | Input                                                                                | Output                                                    |
 |--------------------------------------------------------------------------------------|-----------------------------------------------------------|